sijopkd/sijopkd.github.io/_pages/about.md

 	* 2011 - Pune, India <br />
 	* 2012 - New Delhi, India <br />

-- Pratibha award by Gandhi Study Center,Kerala, 2012  <br />
-	* Awared for securing the highest marks in the State in the Higher Secondary Examination, 2012 <br />

-- Hackathon Winner, 2019
-	* Organized by yuuvis by Optimal Systems

 - BITS Open Sports Meet
 	* 2012 - Silver Medal
 	* 2013 - Gold Medal